 It’s interesting to note that the probability of reaching a particular card once the previous card has already been reached maintains a fairly constant value of about 75%, but note this represents only an “average” probability of success on the next card; once you know which cards have already been revealed this figure will vary.

-In the next post we will look at the full-blown 4-suit game and see how the probability of winning is even smaller!
+In the next post we will look at the full-blown 4-suit game.

 1. Summations & Sigma Notation – Wikipedia http://en.wikipedia.org/wiki/Summation